-The Highlands County Sheriff’s Office was first accredited through the Commission for Florida Law Enforcement Accreditation (CFA) in June of 2008 and then reaccredited in June of 2011.
-The next CFA accreditation on-site assessment is scheduled for May 2014.
+The Highlands County Sheriff’s Office was first accredited through the Commission for Florida Law Enforcement Accreditation (CFA) in June of 2008 and then reaccredited in 2011, 2014 and 2017.

-The Highlands County Sheriff's Office Detention Facility received its initial accreditation award by the Florida Corrections Accreditation Commission, Inc. in February of 2011.
-The next FCAC accreditation on-site assessment is scheduled for December 2013.
+The Highlands County Sheriff's Office Detention Facility received its initial accreditation award by the Florida Corrections Accreditation Commission, Inc. in February of 2011 and then reaccredited in 2014 and 2017.

 The function of the Accreditation Unit is to successfully facilitate the Agency's initial accreditation, and maintain future compliance with the Commission for Florida Law Enforcement Accreditation (CFA) standards and the Florida Corrections Accreditation Commission (FCAC) standards.
 The accreditation process itself enhances the entire spectrum of both law enforcement services and detention services to the community by establishing proof of continued compliance with CFA and FCAC standards.